 Barbara L. Mildon, RN, PhD, CHE, CCHNC(C)

 Barb’s nursing experience spans the healthcare continuum from hospital to home care, regulation to research and bedside to boardroom.
-She is presently the Vice President of Professional Practice and Research and Chief Nurse Executive at the Ontario Shores Centre for Mental Health Sciences in Whitby, Ontario.
-A life-long learner, she holds a PhD in nursing from the University of Toronto and has cross appointments to the Faculty of Nursing at the University of Toronto, the School of Nursing at the University of British Colombia and the School of Graduate Studies at the University of Victoria.
-She has a long record of service to provincial and national nursing organizations and currently serves as the President-elect of the Canadian Nurses Association (CNA).
-The recipient of several awards, including the CNA Centennial Award and the RNAO Award of Merit, Barb has published and presented widely.
-Her abiding joy is speaking and being with nurses and supporting and celebrating patient focused care and excellence in nursing and interprofessional practice.
+She is presently the Vice President of Practice, Human Resources and Research and Chief Nurse Executive at the Ontario Shores Centre for Mental Health Sciences in Whitby, Ontario.
+A life-long learner, she holds a PhD in nursing from the University of Toronto and is an Adjunct Professor at UOIT.
+She has a long record of service to provincial and national nursing organizations including serving as the President of the Canadian Nurses Association from 2012 to 2014.
+The recipient of several awards, including the CNA Centennial Award and the Sigma Theta Tau, Lambda Pi Chapter Award for Excellence in Nursing Leadership, Barb has published and presented widely.
+Her abiding joy is speaking and being with nurses and supporting and celebrating excellence in nursing and interprofessional practice.

 Cindy Woods has worked as a journalist/communications professional for more than 30 years.
 Right now, she is Communications Officer with The Scarborough Hospital, a position she has held for more than three years.
 From 1995 to 1999, she served as editor of Hospital News, and was a founding member of the Telehealth Association of Ontario.
 She also served as a member of a northern Ontario hospital board of trustees.
 Throughout her years as editor of several community newspapers, Cindy recognized the importance of providing timely, accurate coverage of local, provincial and national healthcare issues, often producing special editorial products for various healthcare organizations.